 Receive the latest news in your inbox each month.

-People who suffer from psychiatric illnesses often struggle with substance use disorders as well.
-For example, those with bipolar disorder experience addiction at six times the rate of people in the general population, while those with depression and anxiety disorders suffer at twice the rate.
+People who experience psychiatric illnesses often struggle with substance use disorders as well.
+For example, those with bipolar disorder experience addiction at six times the rate of people in the general population, while those with depression and anxiety disorders struggle at twice the rate.

 Now, thanks to a philanthropic foundation and two generous couples, McLean can offer patients with dual diagnoses an effective, evidence-based treatment that recognizes the inextricable link between psychiatric illness and substance use.
 McLean’s Co-Occurring Disorders Institute, launched in January 2014, trains clinicians to better identify, assess, and treat addiction in tandem with other illnesses—an approach that has yielded excellent outcomes.